Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mullumbimby has 242 active public transport stops.
-These are served by a mix of buses along 59 different routes, offering 618 weekly passenger trips in total.
-The town's transport accessibility is rated as good, with residents on average located 202 meters from the nearest stop.
+Mullumbimby has 242 active public transport stops, all of which are bus stops.
+These stops are served by 59 different routes that together facilitate 618 weekly passenger trips.
+The town's transport accessibility is rated as good, with residents on average being located 202 meters from the nearest stop.

-On average, there are 88 trips per day across all routes, which equates to approximately two weekly trips per individual stop.
+Across all routes, there are an average of 88 daily trips, which equates to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport